thirtythreeforty/neolink/README.md

 - `pt`: This adds a selection of buttons to control the pan and tilt of the camera
 - `battery`: This adds a battery level sensor to home assistant
+- `siren`: Adds a siren button to home assistant

 ### Pause